ombra-chat/ombra-chat/README.md

 Install [OpenJDK 21](https://jdk.java.net/java-se-ri/21) and maven.

-Install `libtdjni.so` and `tdlib.jar` from https://github.com/ombra-chat/tdlib-java.
+Install `libtdjni.so` and `tdlib.jar` from https://github.com/ombra-chat/tdlib-java (or build your own version).

 To build and run: